sunileman/ElasticKonductor/README.md

 ## ECK/ES Updates
 The automation; 1ClickECK,  is idempotent.
 Therefore if updates to ECK or ES have been applied, simple rerun 1ClickECK with the same -b arguments
+## kubectl manifest
+Automation will set local kube config (kubectl) after automation run.
+If local kube config needs to be reset, simple rerun the automation (even if there is no change) to set local kube config.
 ## Troubleshooting
 ```bash
 OOMKilled